 These easy, accessible games can go toe-to-toe with the best classic board games of all time.
 You’ll find no yawning in Yahtzee and plenty of laughter in Liar’s Dice.

-The best dice games of all time
+The best dice games in 2023 are:

-A centuries-old dice game with mysterious origins, Liar’s Dice, commonly known as Perudo or Dudo (Spanish for “I doubt”) is a fantastic bluffing game that can be learned in less than a minute.
+A centuries-old dice game with mysterious origins, Liar’s Dice, commonly known as Perudo or Dudo (Spanish for ‘I doubt’) is a fantastic bluffing game that can be learned in less than a minute.
 Plus, it was invented either by the Incan Empire or on pirate ships, depending on who you believe, so that’s pretty cool.

 Here’s how it works.
 Everyone rolls their own dice but keeps them hidden.
 After that, the bidding begins.
 You bid based on how many dice showing a certain number you feel there are among all the dice at the table, going off your own dice and what you reckon everyone else has rolled.
 Any player can increase the bet by increasing the number of dice (from four 4s to five 4s) or by raising the value (eg from four 4s to four 5s).

-This continues, going round the table until a player decides to challenge the previous bet.
+This continues, going around the table until a player decides to challenge the previous bet.
 After that, the dice are revealed, and if the bet is successful, the challenger loses one of their dice.
 If it’s not, it’s the bidder who must forfeit a die.